iris-hep/iris-hep.github.io/pages/docs/fellow.md

 ### Adding or updating a Fellow Page on the IRIS-HEP Website

 **NOTE**: Do not add a new file if you were a fellow before - just make updates to to your existing markdown file.
-(See "Adding mulitple projects" to include your new project)
+(See "Adding multiple projects" to include your new project)

 In order to add your information, we request you to please supply a photo ( First_Name-Last_Name.jpg or .png - 320x240 pixels) and a paragraph summarizing your project’s goals.